Afif13/CSS-Tip/content/matrix-cube/index.md

 tags: posts
 ---

-Create a matrix of cubes using only one `<div>`.
+Create a [matrix of cubes](https://css-shape.com/matrix-cubes/) using only one element.
 Yes it's possible!

 {% image "./cube.png", "A matrix of cube" %}